sof-danny/sof-danny/README.md

 - 👀 I’m interested in control systems, computer vision , robotics and the intersection of those
 - 🌱 I’m currently a second year graduate student at UIUC
 - 💞️ I’m looking to collaborate on topics relating to control , robotics and computer vision
-- 📫 How to reach me linkedIn (https://www.linkedin.com/in/samuelofolorunsho/)
+- 📫 Reach me on linkedIn: (https://www.linkedin.com/in/samuelofolorunsho/)

 <!---
 sof-danny/sof-danny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.